Updated on April 15th, 2021 by Bob Ciura

 We expect A.O.
-Smith to grow earnings-per-share at a rate of 9% per year through 2025, which is half of the company’s growth rate over the last decade.
+Smith to grow earnings-per-share at a rate of 6% per year through 2026.
 We believe the company should be able to achieve at least this level of growth due to organic revenue growth and share repurchases.

 Competitive Advantages & Recession Performance

 A.O.
 Smith’s strong growth is due to its competitive advantages, primarily its top market share.
 A.O.
 Smith has the #1 market share in U.S. water heaters.
-It holds almost 40% domestic share, nearly 10 percentage points above its closest competitor.
+It holds over 30% domestic residential share, and over 40% of the commercial market share.